18 Vegetables to Direct Sow in May

 11. Okra:

-• Okra is a heat-loving vegetable that can be direct sown in May for a summer harvest.
+-A heat-loving vegetable that can be direct sown in May.

 • Growing difficulty: Moderate